mrnorman/YAKL/doc/algorithms.md

 | `same_shape(a,b)` | array-like values | True when ranks and every extent match. |

 Dynamic `sign` inputs must have identical types and shape.
-Dynamic `merge` requires `t` and `f` to share a type and all three arrays to have identical shapes.
-Static shapes are constrained at compile time where possible.
+Dynamic `merge` requires `t` and `f` to share a type and all three arrays to have identical shapes. `merge` also requires every dynamic operand to have the same C/Fortran array style and Kokkos memory space; mixing `Array` with `Array_F` or host with device storage is a compile-time error.
+Static shapes and styles are constrained at compile time where possible.
 Returned dynamic arrays are new allocations shaped like the first data operand.

 ### Inquiry functions